GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Real subject: The taxpayer may not qualify for the earned income tax credit.

 False subject: There is a door leading out to the public reception area directly behind the place the interviewee sits.
-Real subject--A door leads out to the public reception area directly behind the place the interviewee sits.
+Real subject: A door leads out to the public reception area directly behind the place the interviewee sits.

 Eliminating or shortening wordy phrases.
 Wordy phrases use too many words to express an idea.
 Make your sentences short, direct, and clear.